International transfer pricing in Switzerland

 Due to the sometimes considerable differences in profit tax rates between countries, transfer pricing is a suitable instrument for international corporate Tax Planning.
 For example, by setting a low price for intra-group sales from a high-tax state, the group reduces its profit and thus its tax burden in this state in favor of acquiring group companies which are, for example, in low-tax states.

-In response to increasingly aggressive transfer pricing by multinational corporations, the international community within the OECD has steadily developed the so-called arm's length principle and the methods and principles applicable in this context in recent years.
-The methods for implementing the arm's length principle indicate the rules according to which a transfer price can be determined that corresponds to a price between independent third parties.
+In response to increasingly aggressive transfer pricing by multinational groups, the international community within the OECD has continuously developed the arm's length principle and the methods and principles applicable in this context in recent years.
+The methods for implementing the arm's length principle show the rules according to which a transfer price can be determined.
+Accordingly, the conditions applied to transactions between companies in a multinational group may not deviate from those that would be agreed between independent companies.
 Violation of this principle can lead to negative tax consequences in international relations.
+In international tax law, the arm's length principle finds its normative basis in particular in the double taxation agreements (DTAs) concluded between the various countries and Switzerland.
 Whether and when this principle is actually fulfilled is regularly the subject of discussions between the companies concerned and the tax authorities involved.

-Switzerland does not have its own legislation on the determination of transfer prices, but in practice follows the transfer pricing guidelines of the OECD, which represent a consensus of the international community with regard to the determination of transfer prices that conform to arm's length principles.
+Switzerland does not have its own specific legislation for determining transfer prices, but is guided in practice by the OECD Transfer Pricing Guidelines, which represent a consensus of the international community with regard to the determination of arm's length transfer prices.

 Tax consequences of violating the arm's length principle in Switzerland

-- payment in kind by the Swiss company to the foreign company for the purposes of WHT and CIT if the latter is the parent company or a sister company of the Swiss company; or
+• monetary payment by the Swiss company to the foreign company for the purposes of WHT and CIT if the foreign company is the parent company or a sister company of the Swiss company; or

-- hidden capital contribution in favor of the foreign company (i.e. set-off of both Swiss companies for the purposes of CIT) if the latter is a subsidiary of the Swiss company.
+• Hidden capital contribution in favor of the foreign company (i.e. offsetting of both Swiss companies for the purposes of CIT) if this is a subsidiary of the Swiss company.

-A primary adjustment in Switzerland can lead to international double taxation, since the profit offset in Switzerland has already been taxed abroad, for example.
-In principle, international double taxation can then only be eliminated by means of a mutual agreement procedure.
+A primary adjustment in Switzerland can lead to international double taxation, as the offset profit in Switzerland has already been taxed abroad, for example.
+International double taxation can then only be eliminated by means of a mutual agreement procedure.

-The following simplified case study is intended to show how the tax consequences from a Swiss point of view can have a concrete effect in the case of a primary adjustment in the relationship between a sister company:
+The following simplified case study is intended to illustrate the specific tax consequences from a Swiss perspective in the event of a primary adjustment in the relationship between sister companies:

 Case study